garogers01/Fakebook/README.md

 8. Updated app.js to accommodate all the above changes

-All commits besides the first commit work on the additional features and are additional code.
+All commits, except the first commit, work on the additional features and are additional code.

 ## To execute the program:
 1. Have MongoDB installed.
 If you do not, navigate to https://docs.mongodb.com/master/tutorial/install-mongodb-on-os-x/?_ga=1.250858244.360716299.1493541668 and follow the instructions.